 Worship at Maya Devi Temple

-One evening, I saw the Maya Devi complex come alive with the groups of Buddhist monks from far off countries coming here to perform their rituals.
+One evening, I saw the Maya Devi complex come alive with groups of Buddhist monks from far-off countries coming here to perform their rituals.

 One group decorated one of the square stupas with marigold flowers while the other one wrapped the Ashoka pillar in bright silk cloth.